-Adjusted Core Earnings net income excludes restructuring and regulatory-related expenses.
+Adjusted Core Earnings net income and adjusted Core Earnings operating expenses exclude restructuring and regulatory-related expenses.
 Management excludes these expenses as it is one of the measures we review internally when making management decisions regarding our performance and how we allocate resources, as this presentation is a useful basis for management and investors to further analyze Core Earnings.
 We also refer to this information in our presentations with credit rating agencies, lenders and investors.